 · $25.00 CAD per song

 · *Humanitarian and Life Time Achievement are free, please nominate a musician for consideration

 · Artists may enter more than one category

-· The awards will be hosted virtually on September 25, 2021 live on Indigenous Superstars and Frog Radio.
+· The awards will be hosted in Winnipeg MB - December 2021 live on Indigenous Superstars, Western Radio, The Raven Radio and Frog Radio.
 Indigenous Super Stars Music Award Show looks forward to showcasing Indigenous Music.

 Ric grew up on the Metis Community of Umperville Settlement next to Opaskwayak Cree Nation, MB.
 When Ric was 12 he experienced a life changing moment.
 He was in Saskatchewan with family who were staying at a hotel where a band was staying an playing and playing in the hotel room next door.
 Well, from there he wanted a guitar, and he never looked back.
 He had such amazing talent.
 He was self-taught, and in turn, had taught so many other people how to play.
 He was a good teacher, and he always used his quiet and respectful manner in doing so.
 He was part of several bands, including Riverhorse.
 He always played with other bands, including Frozen Ducks, where asked.
 At the age of 20, his talent could’ve taken him to celebrity status, when a local music store owner referred his name as guitarist for Guns’ N Roses but he declined as he was expecting his first child and remained himself a “star” in his own way.

 Throughout his life music was his passion, but his biggest passion was his four children.
 Ric was a single father and a grandfather.
 Ric was also a hunter, trapper and fisherman.
 Ric gained his treaty status in Opaskwayak Cree Nation 1988, through Bill C-31.
 Ric’s grandfather was the late Chief Cornelius Bignell.

 Ric will always be remembered for sharing his love of music with his many friends and family.